 Paul Moat, BSc (Hons), DMS, MBA, MRICS

-Paul is currently Technical Services Director of Nottingham Community Housing Association.
-He is responsible for the maintenance and asset management of over 9,000 homes.
-This includes being responsible for an in-house building team of 65 who deliver a maintenance programme of over £4m and an in-house design and project management consultancy who employ a team of 15 and deliver over 250 units every year.
-As a member of NCHA’s Executive Team, Paul takes corporate responsibility for risk management, health and safety, and producing the Group’s Corporate Plan.
+Paul is currently Chief Executive of Nottingham Community Housing Association.
+Before he was Technical Services Director of Nottingham Community Housing Association, where he was responsible for the maintenance and asset management of over 9,000 homes.
+This included being responsible for an in-house building team of 65 who deliver a maintenance programme of over £4m and an in-house design and project management consultancy who employ a team of 15 and deliver over 250 units every year.